sheenobu/cm.go/README.md

 -->
 # cm.go

+Status: not sure... making it open source for now.

 persistent collection management for golang, via declarative structs.

 A few of the benifits of this approach are: